nakuljadeja08/FALL-20-21-DATABASE-MANAGEMENT-SYSTEMS/README.md

-Created this repository for Database Management Systems Project about Covid 19 Management System using SQL Database.
+Created this repository for the Database Management Systems Project(FALL 22 Course) about the COVID-19 Management System using SQL Database.